 The notice typically will ask the employer to provide a response to the charge, also known as a “position statement.”
 This is essentially the vehicle by which the employer gets to tell its side of the story.

-Even if the charge appears to the employer to be meritless, it’s imperative that the employer fully cooperate with the EEOC through the conclusion of the investigation, such as by complying with requests from the agency for additional information.
+Even if the charge appears to the employer to be meritless, it’s imperative that the employer fully cooperates with the EEOC through the conclusion of the investigation, such as by complying with requests from the agency for additional information.

 The EEOC typically offers mediation as a way to resolve the charge confidentially and swiftly.
 This can be a cost-efficient way to resolve the matter.

 Here is more specific information on steps employers can take in the event they get hit with an EEOC charge.

 The EEOC places a lot of emphasis on making sure employees feel free to complain about what they see as discrimination or harassment without fear of being punished by their employer for filing a complaint.
 That’s why the laws enforced by the agency ban retaliation.

 Employees can’t be punished for complaining of discrimination or harassment, cooperating in an investigation or other proceeding, or filing a charge of discrimination or harassment.